vmware-tanzu/community-edition/docs/site/content/docs/latest/aws-install.md

 <!--![Select the control plane node configuration](../images/configure-control-plane.png)-->
 2. (Optional) Enter a name for your management or stand-alone cluster.
 If you do not specify a name, the installer generates a unique name.
 If you do specify a name, the name must end with a letter, not a numeric character, and must be compliant with DNS hostname requirements as outlined in [RFC 952](https://tools.ietf.org/html/rfc952) and amended in [RFC 1123](https://tools.ietf.org/html/rfc1123).
 3. Under **Worker Node Instance Type**, select the configuration for the worker node VM.
 If you select an instance type in the **Production** tile, the instance type that you select is automatically selected for the **Worker Node Instance Type**.
 If necessary, you can change this.
-4. Deselect the **Machine Health Checks** checkbox if you want to disable [`MachineHealthCheck`](https://cluster-api.sigs.k8s.io/developer/architecture/controllers/machine-health-check.html#machinehealthcheck). `MachineHealthCheck` provides node health monitoring and node auto-repair on the clusters that you deploy with this management cluster.
+4. [`MachineHealthCheck`](https://cluster-api.sigs.k8s.io/developer/architecture/controllers/machine-health-check.html#machinehealthcheck) is enabled by default. `MachineHealthCheck` provides node health monitoring and node auto-repair on the clusters that you deploy with this management cluster.
 You can enable or disable `MachineHealthCheck` on clusters after deployment by using the CLI.
 For instructions, see [Configure Machine Health Checks for Tanzu Kubernetes Clusters](../cluster-lifecycle/configure-health-checks.md).
 <!--1. **(vSphere Only)** Under **Control Plane Endpoint**, enter a static virtual IP address or FQDN for API requests to the management cluster.

     Ensure that this IP address is not in your DHCP range, but is in the same subnet as the DHCP range.
 If you mapped an FQDN to the VIP address, you can specify the FQDN instead of the VIP address.
 For more information, see [Static VIPs and Load Balancers for vSphere](vsphere.md#load-balancer).